 - Mainstream and supplemental English instruction is conducted using English with specific strategies to foster English language development and make grade-level content meaningfully accessible

-Guided by the state English Language Proficiency Standards, Common Core Grade Level Standards, and district curriculum, the ELL staff uses supplemental materials to facilitate English language development and to support grade level curriculum.
+Guided by the state WIDA English Language Proficiency Standards, Common Core Grade Level Standards, and district curriculum, the ELD staff uses supplemental materials to facilitate English Language Development and to support grade level curriculum.

 Secondary ELL Program

-Secondary students take regular classes (high school students have the option to take one period of ELL support class).
-There is additional academic support for ELL students through our ELL paraeducators.
+Secondary students take regular classes (high school students have the option to take one period of ELD support class).
+There is additional academic support for EL students through our ELD paraeducators.
 They push into core classes to support ELL students with language, content vocabulary, and assignments.
-IMS ELL support also includes a cohort of ELL students during "Gator Time".
+IMS ELL support also includes a cohort of ELs during "Gator Time".

-HS ELL support class: Language development instruction involves building academic language vocabulary, reading ans writing in different discourses, and engaging in discussion and presentations.
-Students also learn about American culture by reading and discussing newspapers, magazines, stories, poems, and specific ELL resources.
+HS ELD support class: Language development instruction involves building academic language vocabulary, reading ans writing in different discourses, and engaging in discussion and presentations.
+Students also learn about American culture by reading and discussing newspapers, magazines, stories, poems, and specific EL resources.